ReDI-School/nrw-html-and-css/lesson7/index.md

 ---
-title: Lesson 7 - Using CSS Selectors
+title: Lesson 7 - CSS Class and ID Selectors
 nav_order: 7
 ---

-# CSS Text Formatting

 ## Class Agenda

-1. CSS Descendant selector
+1. Review CSS Type/Element Selector
+2. Selector lists
-2. CSS class and ID selectors
+3. CSS class and ID selectors
-3. Selector lists
-4. Chaining CSS selectors

-## CSS Descendant selector
+## Review of CSS type/element selector

-This section will teach how to match descendant elements by using the CSS Descendant Selector.

-ETA: 10mins

-## CSS Class and ID selectors
+quick check in to see if everyone understands/remembers concept 5 mins

 Last class, we learned the _CSS type selector_ (also called the _element selector_).
 Here's an example: